viamrobotics/docs/docs/tutorials/projects/claw-game.md

 Multi-part robots also have one or more sub-parts representing additional computers running `viam-server`.
 If you have two computers within the _same robot_, you can use one as the main part and [connect the other to it as a sub-part](https://docs.viam.com/manage/parts-and-remotes/#configure-a-sub-part).
 This is the approach this tutorial follows: you'll run the [motion planning service](/services/motion/) on a laptop and connect that laptop as a sub-part to your robot.

-{{< alert title="Note" color="note" >}}
+{{< alert title="Tip" color="tip" >}}
-Technically you could configure all the components within one part, but motion planning is more performant when running on a computer like a macOS or a Linux laptop running `viam-server`.
+Technically you could configure all the components within one part, but motion planning is more performant when running on a computer like a macOS or Linux laptop running `viam-server`.
 {{< /alert >}}

 Use the parts drop-down menu in the top banner of your robot’s page on [the Viam app](https://app.viam.com/) to add a new sub-part called `planning`: